SKIP TO PAGE CONTENT

 Academic Expectations

-Study abroad programs are academic courses that take place in an international setting.
-Students are expected to complete all coursework required for the class.
+Study abroad programs are academic courses delivered in an international setting.
+Students are required to complete all coursework associated with the class.

 Programs may include:

-• Field visits related to the course subject
+• Field visits related to the course content

-All study abroad courses meet the same academic standards as courses taught on campus.
+All study abroad courses follow the same academic standards and expectations as courses offered on campus.